DNGros/R-U-A-Robot/README.md

 * data/1.0.0/<label>.<split>.csv - main data files

-Auxdata:
+Auxiliary data:
 * data/RUARobot_CodeGuide_v1.4.1.pdf - The various categories of utterances we encountered while labeling data and the determined label for each.
-As mentioned in the paper, there is definately room to debate for a lot of these (though note before getting too focused on a specific category, note most the categories are pretty rare and only affect a few of the 6000+ examples).
+As mentioned in the paper, there is definitely room to debate for a lot of these (though note before getting too focused on a specific category, note most the categories are pretty rare and only affect a few of the 6000+ examples).
 We think it is pretty good for v1.0 of the dataset though, and discussion welcome for how to improve on future releases.